 SCOLIOSIS X-RAY IMAGING

-Our new 3D EOS X-ray digital machine contains the newest technology in X-ray imaging.
+Our new 3D EOS X-ray digital machine contains the newest technology in scoliosis X-ray imaging.
 As such, it emits “low dose” radiation that takes only 15 seconds to capture a full standing image.
 Also, this machine achieves 80-90% less radiation exposure than older technology according to the manufacturer.

 Scoliosis Quiz